 James: Yeah, I do think that if you are self-teaching, it’s easy to lose your way a little.
 Founders and Coders is there to keep you on the right track.
 If I hadn’t had Founders and Coders, I don’t think I would have been able to stick with coding for four months straight without a break.
 The other students in the group really spurred me on—not in a competitive way, but more as a source of healthy motivation.

 Founders and Coders has equipped you to enter an industry where your skills are very much in demand.
 What would you like to do in the future?
-What kind of software excites you?
+What kinds of opportunities excite you?

 Anna: I guess the sort of work I enjoy has to do with social impact.
 Building useful products for people—things that are well thought through, and that will actually help people in their everyday lives—is what I want to be doing.
 At least, that’s what I think at this point in time!
 But it’s interesting hearing other people’s perspectives, because their answers to this question can be quite different.